robarnott/Sainsburys/README.md

 The main class WebScraper can be run from the commandline with - java WebScraper.java (javac WebScraper.java to compile)

-Alternatively import the project into an IDE and run WebScraper as a Java Application and the test as JUnit tests.
+Alternatively import the project into an IDE and run WebScraper as a Java Application and the tests as JUnit tests.